 Nonetheless, I was willing to set those enormous issues aside while I continued my journey.
-Alas, another controversial science was deeply connected.
+But another controversial science was deeply connected.

 I had personally opposed the theory of evolution for most of my life.
 I opposed it, not because the science was faulty, but because the religious implications were profound and I assumed that the theory of Evolution came from the pit of hell.
 Thus I didn’t want to believe it.
 I clearly had a bias.
-So I held to the usual arguments against evolution and ridiculed it with phrases like “from goo, to you, by way of the zoo!” and I questioned its validity due to what I thought were a lack of transitional species.
-I accused the theory of being “all about chance” (which it is not), because I didn’t really understand Natural Selection or the science behind evolution until I studied it.
+So I held to the usual Christian arguments against evolution and I ridiculed it with phrases like “from goo, to you, by way of the zoo!” and I questioned its validity due to what I thought were a lack of transitional species.
+I accused the theory of being “all about chance” (which it is not).
+But I really didn’t truly understand Natural Selection or the science behind evolution.
+I had to study it.
 And I was deeply disappointed to find that my Christian church leaders had deliberately hid the truth about the science of evolution.
-They routinely built “straw man” arguments to condemn it rather than be honest about the validity of the science.
-They felt that “the ends” justified “the means” even if it was dishonest.
+They routinely built straw man arguments to condemn it rather than be honest about the validity of the science.
+They felt that the ends justified the means even if it was dishonest.

 I wanted to deny the science, but oddly, my own tail bone that often hurts was a painful prod to my beliefs.
 I learned that the human vestigial tail (the coccyx) is prominently present for a period of 4 weeks during the embryonic growth of a baby in the womb, and then it shrinks but doesn’t go away completely.
 For some of us, our tail bone can be a source of pain or discomfort in life.
 We have other vestiges of body organs that are evolutionary remnants from the past too like our wisdom teeth and appendix.
 I grew up believing that “we are fearfully and wonderfully made” by God, except we have some strange remnant parts that aren’t needed and there seems to have been a mistake in the placement of a recreational area that is too closely located to a waste management facility.